MaybeSam05/MaybeSam05/README.md

 Analyzes supply chain and product data to assign eco-footprint scores, helping users make environmentally conscious choices.

 ## 💼 Experience

+### 🧠 Software Engineer Intern @ Rutgers University
+* Contributing to the official myRutgers web app serving 132,000+ students by developing new features and modernizing legacy components.
+* Assisting in development using React, Node.js, and SQL, focusing on responsive design and API integration.
+* Enhancing user experience by identifying and fixing accessibility issues to improve usability and compliance.

 ### 🧠 Software Engineer Intern @ VoiceBotics AI